Gentex (military contractor): Gentex, 1958–present

 In 2005 Gentex opened a new R&D facility located in Aurora, Illinois.
 The Visionix business unit specializes in development of helmet mounted information display systems.
 Gentex Visionix, in partnership with Raytheon Technical Services, is under contract to supply the Gentex-developed Scorpion Helmet Mounted Cueing System to the U.S. Air Force.

-In 2011, it acquired Ops-Core, creator of the Future Assault Shell Technology helmet, and InterSense, which specialized in helmet-mounted displays.
-In 2014, Gentex Europe acquired Helmet Integrated Systems Ltd in Stranraer, Scotland, UK, a manufacturer of military pilot and emergency services helmets.

 About

 Scope of work

 Gentex Corporation works closely with international distributors to provide products to international armed forces, and U.S. commercial distributors.
 Additionally, the company is called upon for specialized projects that require customization of personal protective products for NASA programs, such as the early Space Shuttle missions, and commercial projects, such as Burt Rutan's Scaled Composites and SpaceShipOne repeated launch as part of the race for the Ansari X Prize.

 The company holds active industry memberships in such organizations the U.S. Navy League; SAFE Association; National Defense Industrial Manufacturers Association; and Society of Experimental Test Pilots (SETP), which features such distinguished members as Buzz Aldrin, John Glenn and Wally Schirra, and where Gentex presents the annual Tony LeVier Flight Test Safety Award.

 The corporation is also past recipient awards from the Defense Logistics Agency (DLA), Philadelphia, Pennsylvania; and the Ben Franklin Technology Partners (BFTP) Innovation Award, Harrisburg and Bethlehem, Pennsylvania.